DominikaPowroznik/PainOfJava/README.md

 NTP Project

-v0.5 - added enemy srcipt, killenemy method (not used yet), enemy hurts player on collision enter v0.4 - player respawning after delay at the respawn point, camera searches for player at intervals v0.31 - non-fixed camera clamping y position done
+v0.6 - added example of QuestionUI and script for turning it on when collision v0.5 - added enemy srcipt, killenemy method (not used yet), enemy hurts player on collision enter v0.4 - player respawning after delay at the respawn point, camera searches for player at intervals v0.31 - non-fixed camera clamping y position done